Home

 Pied Harrier 1 Short-billed Minivet 2

-Rufous-winged Buzzard 1 Large Cuckooshrike 2
+Rufous-winged Buzzard 1 Oriental Cuckooshrike 2

 Brown Boobook 1 White-browed Shrike-babbler 2